timotheuslin/ZapNvme.efi/README.md

 ZapNvme.efi
 ===
 A UEFI shell utility that zaps an NVME SSD's GUID Partition Tables (GPT)<br>
-**WARNING: when an SSD's GPT is wiped out, it would become non-bootable if it was an OS disk.**
+**WARNING: when an SSD's GPT is wiped out, the SSD would become non-bootable if it was an OS disk.**

 ## Prerequisites: